rasundsbak/rtd-tutorial/docs/source/003_timetable.rst

 2) The Carpentry lesson on `Plotting and Programming in Python <https://swcarpentry.github.io/python-novice-gapminder/>`_. may be done as a self study.
 We recommend doing chapters one and six as a minimum.

-3) Find your screen keyboard on your computer, so that you have it ready.
+3) Find your screen keyboard on your computer.
 You are going to need it.

 Everybody must bring
 -----------------------